Configuring Adobe Experience Cloud Integration

 - you do not add the Adobe Experience Platform Web SDK, the Adobe Analytics or the Adobe Target extensions.
 Those is added automatically by our plugin

-Installation
+Installation & Configuration

-in the configuration matches the name you used in the ACDL extension in your Launch container (it will default toadobeDataLayer
+in the configuration matches the name you used in the ACDL extension in your Launch container (it will default to adobeDataLayer

-- Commit and push your code
+Commit and push your code to trigger the deployment.

-- Add the
+Add the Target

-metadata property to your page to trigger the instrumentation, or the equivalent solution you used to set thepersonalization
+metadata property to your page to trigger the instrumentation, or the equivalent solution you used to set the personalization

-config flag - If the instrumentation is properly done, you should see the following calls in your browser’s Network tab when you load the page.
+If the instrumentation is properly done, you should see the following calls in your browser's Network tab when you load the page.
 Whether the page is actually modified or not will depend on the configuration you set in Adobe Target.

 https://edge.adobedc.net/ee/v1/interact